 Ecommerce growth has resulted in people buying all kinds of products online.
 These days, packages as small as jewelry and as large as a sofa could show up at your apartment building.

 Online shoppers have high expectations.
 They expect orders to arrive at their doorstep quickly, without any friction along the way.
-This puts a lot of pressure on property staff who are responsible for daily delivery intake and package storage.
+This puts a lot of pressure on property or mailroom staff who are responsible for daily delivery intake and package storage.